JamFfm/NEXTIONDisplay/README.md

 The fermenting graphs are not build up to now.
 This will be implemented when brewgraph is stable.

 In the Brew Graph mode pushing home button and again Brew mode button there is wild data shown.
 Just go back to home and again to Brew mode.
-This has to be done several times.
+Sometimes this has to be done several times.
 Will try to fix in next versions.

 **Help is welcome**